creative-co/standup/README.md

 0. Script file `config/standup/<script_name>.rb` will be copied from gem.
 0. Script's own files, like configs etc. under `config/standup/<script_name>`, if any, will be copied from gem too.
 0. You can edit them and standup will use them instead of default.
-0. You can delete local script's own files, then default ones will be used.
+0. You can delete local script file or its own files, then default ones will be used.

 ## Creating new scripts